zimicjs/zimic/README.md

 >
 > You only need to include in the schema the properties you want to use in your mocks.
 Headers, search params, or body
 > fields that are not used do not need to be declared, keeping your type definitions clean and concise.

-> [!IMPORTANT]
->
-> JSON body types cannot be declared using the keyword `interface`, because interfaces do not have implicit index
-> signatures as types do.
-Part of Zimic's JSON validation relies on index signatures.
-To workaround this, you can
-> declare JSON bodies using `type`.
-As an extra step to make sure the type is a valid JSON, you can use the utility type
-> `JSONValue`.

 <details>
   <summary>